ordinalpunks/ordinalpunks.sandbox/README.markdown

 Just install the gem:

-    $ gem install mfm
+    $ gem install manman

 ## License

-The `mfm` scripts are dedicated to the public domain.
+The `manman` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.